 Step 1 – If not already trimmed and diced, prepare the pork by trimming any large pieces of fat and cut into 1″ / 2.5 cm cubes.

 Diced pork shoulder is a good buy.
 You can use a fattier cut, but then you will need to skim the fat off after cooking.

 Cut the chorizo into chunky slices, then into quarters.
 Remove the skin.

 Step 2 – Heat the oil on a medium heat, add the pork and chorizo (or bacon) and fry until lightly browned.
 It is best to do this in stages – leave some space around the meat as it cooks.
 Transfer the meat to your slow cooker.

-Step 3 – Put the sliced onion, celery, peppers and garlic in the pan.
+Step 3 – Put the sliced onion, celery, peppers, orange zest and garlic in the pan.
 Add the paprika and a pinch of salt and fry until softened.
 (You can skip but frying the onion gives a far better flavour.)
 Don’t throw that celery end away, as it is packed with flavour – slice it thinly and add it too